MenxLi/UNets-TMJ/Readme.md

 pip install ./packages/*
 pip install -r requirements.txt
 ```
+In addition, PyTorch enviroment should be setup.

 ## Raw format
 The data in our experiment were labeled with our in-house developed software named `labelSys`.
 The data was saved in json format with images encoded as base-64 string.
 Two examples of the data can be found in `./data-demo` and the tool to extract the label was provided in `./packages/labelSys`

 ***(Simply using demo-data is insufficient to train the model in 5-fold scheme.
-For testing propose you may wish to manually duplicate the demo data)***
+For code-testing propose you need to manually duplicate the demo data)***

 ## Setup enviroment variables
 The configuration of the dataset path should be setup in `./setUpEnv.sh` and run: